Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 Always try to put a descriptive topic name to a `topic` to get better response from chatbot.

-Example: Name like *events* doesn't make anything immediatly clear about it's content.
+Example: Name like *events* doesn't make anything immediately clear about it's content.
 So if you put data about college fests in it, chatbot will never be able to guess that.
-Rather try making a folder of name *college events*, and within that make the file of name *college fests* and put the relevent data in that file.
+Rather try making a folder of name *college events*, and within that make the file of name *college fests* and put the relevant data in that file.
 If the college fest data is too much like more than a page, try breaking it into further `topics` like for every college fest *BITotsav*, *Pantheon*, *vinotsav* etc. and there put their respective data.

 But try avoiding making deep hierarchy, generally not more than 3 levels if all of them is to be guessed by AI.
 If you ask about the context about which question is to be asked in beginning of conversation and AI has to guess about 3 levels of hierarchy then it's okay.
 Rather try creating many `topics` in single line is recommended.